gabrielPav/terraform-aws-secure-3tier/README.md

 ![Terraform Badge](https://img.shields.io/badge/Terraform-IaC-5c4ee5.svg?style=flat&logo=terraform&logoColor=white)

-This project automates the deployment of a secure, highly available, production-ready 3-tier architecture on AWS using Terraform.
+This project automates the deployment of a secure, highly available, production-ready 3-tier architecture on AWS cloud using Terraform.

 While many projects implement a standard 3-tier architecture, this one is designed with security and compliance as first-class concerns from the start.
 It provisions a complete AWS environment using a defense-in-depth strategy, best-practice guardrails, zero-trust least-privilege access, end-to-end encryption, and auditable configurations to support real-world deployments.